 It’s difficult to determine what kind of sunflower oil Arbonne is using exactly, but let’s assume it’s similar to this.
 The omega-3 content would be around 27mg and the omega-6 content 5374mg per tablespoon!
 That’s an incredibly inflammatory oil.

 And quickly, I want to address Arbonne’s Green Balance product.
 Is it a healthy product?
 Yes.
 It has some great ingredients, excluding the quinoa which has natural phytates.

 What I can’t stand is the $50 price tag for one month’s supply.
 Who can afford that?
 And why should they?
 There are even healthier options for cheaper.
 For example, I use the Garden of Life raw + organic green superfood powder, which is about the same price for two months!

 I’ve definitely seen worse products.
 But I’ve also seen a lot better.
 The reason I do these reviews is that I want people to know what they’re buying and eating.
 I want them to know the science.
 I want to help people.
 They should know what they’re spending their hard earned money on.

 - If you have a review request, please also provide a link to the ingredients.
 I will delete the comment if it does not.

-- If you leave a review that is disrespectful, unintelligent or attacking, I will remove it.
+- Should you leave a review that is disrespectful, unintelligent or attacking, I will remove it.